en fr de

 • A passer-by asks a street artist to explain in a foreign language the meaning of a piece of graffiti on the road.

-• We look at the weather in our weather app in one language and advise our sister in another language what kind of clothing he or she should take on the trip.
+• We look at the weather in our weather app in one language and advise our sister in another language what kind of clothing she should take on a planned trip.

-• A classmate heard a new song in her home language that she tells us what it is about in a shared language.
+• A classmate heard a new song in her home language and tells us what it is about in a shared language.

 Can we teach or assess mediation?